WHAT TO SEE

 Ichibata trains provide Shimane-themed transportation to important tourist areas.
 They are also a relaxing way to enjoy the scenic Izumo countryside.

-In 2010, a film called “RAILWAYS” was released.
-It tells the story of a man who became a train driver at 49 years old.
-The movie was filmed at various Ichibata Railway stations: Inonada Station, Unshu Hirata Station, Ichibata Guchi Station and Izumo Taisha Mae Station.
-A non-operating model of the Dehani 50 train is displayed at Izumo Taisha Mae Station, and visitors are free to enter the train.
+In media, Ichibata Electric Railway was featured in a 2010 film called “RAILWAYS,” which tells the story of an overworked Tokyo man who returned home to Shimane and became a train driver at 49 years old.
+The movie was filmed at various real stations, including Ichibata-guchi Station, Inonada Station, Unshu Hirata Station, and Izumo Taisha Mae Station.

 INFORMATION